Dreigroschenoper

 variant B

 For the identification of the variant that was printed in this run a copy at the Staats- and Stadtbibliothek Augsburg (Germany) is important.
-Their copy has a coloured front cover, a completely blank back cover and was additionally inscribed by Bertolt Brecht on the title page: "lisbeth für weihnachten 28 / herzlich / bert / berlin".
-That means Bertolt Brecht received this copy before Christmas 1928 and due to the fact that the copy looks different to the one described in A, it must be a copy from this run.
+Their copy looks identical to A2, but does not have the typo in the cast!
+Additionally it was inscribed by Bertolt Brecht on the title page: "lisbeth für weihnachten 28 / herzlich / bert / berlin".
+That means Bertolt Brecht received this copy before Christmas 1928 and due to the fact that the copy looks different to the one described in A1 and A2, it must be a copy from this run.

 31 December 1928